Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 baby pancakes on blue plate with yogurt on top

-When starting baby led weaning at 6 months, we always aim to include baby in 1 meal a day and this baby pancakes recipe has been a hit.
+When starting baby led weaning at 6 months, we always aim to include baby in 1 meal a day and these pancakes for baby led weaning have been a hit.

 I don’t want to put too much pressure on the feeding process, but at the same time, it’s exciting, and baby loves to eat.